RevJustis/P2/README.md

 # P2
+@RevJustis@lexiehollis
+49 lines (37 sloc)  2.73 KB

+Road Safety Analysis
-## Project Description
+Project Description
-Create a Spark Application that process data(choose your data).

-Size of data should be 2k and above,and a minimum 3 tables.

-Your project  should involve useful analysis of data(Every concept of spark like rdd, dataframes, sql, dataset and optimization methods  and  persistence should be included).
-The Expected output is different trends that you have observed as part of data collectivley and how you can use these trends to make some useful decisions.

-Should have admin and normal user access with password set in database along with Visualization  for out put

-Let the P2, have presentation with screen shots and practical demo.

-### Trends
+Using data from the National Highway Traffic Aafety Administration, this project examined trends in vehicle-related injuries and fatalities.
+It looks at accidents involving motorized vehicles and their occupants as well as those affecting pedestrians and cyclists.
+Queries included the following:

+Big Picture: Graph the trend of fatalities in entire USA, then graph the trend of fatalities in individual states.
+What are the differences, do they all have the same basic movement upward and downwards?
+Which states are safest (could be cross referenced with states with high public transport use to find correlation)?
+Rural vs Urban: Combine rural state data together and urban state data together, compare graphed trends (specifically death rates of vehicle types, and overall death rates across time).
+Cyclists Urban and Rural trends in vehicular-related incidents involving pedestrians.
+Do certain urban and/or rural areas present surprising trends?
-1. Age: (A)What are the trends across the age continuum effect the fatality rate of riders/drivers vs pedestrians?
-Essentially, what ages are most likely to die inside the car, and what ages are most likely to die outside of the car?
+Pedestrians: What are the trends across the age continuum that affect the injury and fatality rate of pedestrians, nationwide and within individual states?
+What are the sex/gender trends?
 Are they the same, do the trends have any similarities?
-2. Big Picture: (B) Graph the trend of fatalities in entire USA, (C) then graph the trend of fatalities in individual states.
-What are the differences, do they all have the same basic movement upward and downwards?
-(D) Which states are safest (could be cross referenced with states with high public transport use to find correlation)?
-3. Rural vs Urban: (E)(F)Combine rural state data together and urban state data together, compare graphed trends (specifically death rates of vehicle types, and overall death rates across time).
-4. Vehicle: (G)(H)Find which vehicles are most dangerous to be around (kill passengers) vs most dangerous to be inside.
+Vehicle: Find which vehicles are most dangerous to be around (those that result in fatalities) vs most dangerous to be inside.

 ## Technologies Used
 - IntelliJ/Emacs